Daniel-KM/Noid4Php/readme.md

 Since version 1.2.0, the data can be stored in a selected base:

-- **Berkeley database**, that is the native base of this tool.
-It requires the php extension "dba", that is installed by default with Php, and the BerkeleyDB library, that is installed by default too on standard web servers and any Linux distribution (package libdb5.3 on Debian), because it is used in many basic tools.
+- **lmdb** (Lightning Memory-Mapped Database), that requires the php extension "dba" with the "lmdb" handler. **This is the new default since version 1.3.**
+  LMDB is the recommended replacement for BerkeleyDB and is available on all modern Linux distributions (Debian 10+, Redhat and their derivatives).
+- **sqlite**, that requires the php extension "sqlite3", that stores the data in a single file.
+Good for portable installations.
+- **xml**, that requires the php extension "xml", that is a human-readable file.
+  Suitable for long-term storage, easy backup, and data export/import between systems.
 - **mysql/mariadb**, that requires the php extension "mysql" or "mysqli".
-- **sqlite**, that requires the php extension "sqlite3", that stores the data in a single file.
-- **xml**, that requires the php extension "xml", that is a readable file.
+- **Berkeley database** (bdb), that was the original native base of this tool.
+  It requires the php extension "dba" with the "db4" handler. **Note:** The db4 handler is no longer available on most modern Linux distributions (see [BerkeleyDB/db4 deprecation](#berkeleydbdb4-deprecation) below).
+Use only on older systems.

 The config can be set when instantiating a class or passing it via the option -f of noid with the path to the config file (default is config/settings.php).